ensdomains/ens-metadata-service/README.md

 ## TODO

 - Add test (especially to mock external calls like subgraph)
-- Add support for fetching image from text record
-- Style default image
+- Style default image (Use custom font)
-- Test metadata display properly on Marketplaces like OpenSea and Rarible
 - 404 when tokenId does not exist